-There are many similar less addictive drugs; however, they all are slightly different in the mechanism of action and efficiency.
-For example, when comparing Adderall vs Vyvanse one shall know that both these medicines are different amphetamine derivatives, although differ in structure.
-Vyvanse is also an approved treatment for binge eating disorder, and Adderall use for weight loss is not approved by FDA.
+There are many similar less addictive drugs; however, they are all slightly different in the mechanism of action and efficiency.
+For example, when comparing Adderall vs Vyvanse they are formed from different amphetamine derivatives, and differ in structure.
+Vyvanse is also an approved treatment for binge eating disorder, but Adderall use for weight loss is not approved by FDA.

 Certain prescription medications are stimulants and are commonly abused for effects such as elation, energy, confidence, and concentration.
-Cramming for an exam, boosting physical energy before a sports event, losing weight, and are common reasons for misuse of these medications.
+Cramming for an exam, boosting physical energy before a sports event, losing weight, are common reasons for misuse .
 Abuse is dangerous and can lead to tolerance over time, addiction, and serious health problems.
 It may be far safer to use a natural Adderall substitute.

-Many addicts are not aware of the addiction potential of the drug and the Adderall overdose amount.
+Many addicts are not aware of the potential tendency for addiction or the Adderall overdose amount.
 Amphetamine doses of more than 20 to 25 mg per kilogram of body weight can be lethal.
 To avoid an overdose with large doses of these medicines, addicts have found other ways to abuse amphetamines.
-Addicts smoke Adderall; also, insufflation or snorting powdered Adderall is another common practice of Adderall abuse leading to high.
+Addicts smoke Adderall; also, insufflation or snorting powdered Adderall is another common practice of Adderall abuse leading to a high.
 Plugging Adderall refers to the insertion of the drug through the anus which although is not a traditional method is still known to be used. abuse.
 In people with an amphetamine addiction, these methods of abuse are incredibly dangerous.
 They not only increase the risk of overdose, but can cause damage to the lungs, nasal cavity, and rectum.